-- Freehold.
-Registered title may be granted in perpetuity.
-Ownership may be transferred with the approval of His Majesty the Sultan in Council. - Leasehold.
-Registered title in landed property may be granted by the state for a term of years.
+- Freehold: Registered title may be granted in perpetuity.
+Ownership may be transferred with approval of His Majesty the Sultan in Council. - Leasehold: Registered title in landed property may be granted by the state for a term of years.
 Terms range from 25, 50 to 99 years.
-Title may be transferred with the approval of His Majesty the Sultan in Council.
-Title may be extended on expiry of the lease term with the approval of His Majesty the Sultan in Council and the payment of a premium. - Strata title.
-Strata title may be obtained in a building for a period of up to 99 years. - Lease interests.
-Long-term leases in commercial property may be granted by registered owners of land.
+Title may be transferred with approval of His Majesty the Sultan in Council.
+Title may be extended on expiry of the lease term with approval of His Majesty the Sultan in Council and payment of a premium. - Strata Title: Strata Title may be obtained in a building for a period of up to 99 years. - Lease interests: Long-term leases in commercial and residential property may be granted by registered owners of land.
 Leases may be registered for terms of up to 60 years.
 Lessees have a right to sublease.
-Leases of over seven years require registration, with the approval of His Majesty the Sultan in Council. - The government may grant temporary occupation permits over state land to applicants, for licences to occupy land for agricultural, commercial, housing or industrial purposes.
+Leases of over seven years require registration with approval of His Majesty the Sultan in Council. - The government may grant temporary occupation permits over state land to applicants, for licences to occupy land for agricultural, commercial, housing or industrial purposes.
 These licences are not registered, and are granted for renewable annual terms.

 - Stamp Act (Cap.
 34)

-- Land Code (Cap.
+- · Land Code (Cap.
 40)

 - Land Acquisition Act (Cap.
 41)

-- Licensed Land Surveyors Act (Cap.
+- · Licensed land Surveyors Act (Cap.
 100)

 - Description of Land Act (Cap.
 101)

-- Town and Country Planning (Development Control) Act (Cap.143)
+- Town and Country Planning (Development Control) Act (Cap.
+143)

 - Land Code (Strata) Act (Cap.
 189)

-- The Housing Developers (Control and Licensing) Order 2012 was published in August 2012, but as of December 2014 has not yet come into force
+- The Housing Developers (Control and Licensing) Order 2012 was published in August 2012, but as of December 2015 had not yet come into force